stemhacks/hourofcode-workshop/README.md

 # hourofcode-workshop
-STEMHacks own hour of code module for Downingtown STEM Academy
+STEMHacks' own hour of code module for Downingtown STEM Academy

 Often times people will think that programming is only something you need to learn if you want to be a programmer.
 But that could not be farther from the truth